SAP/fundamental-tools/doc/app.md

   - BAPI_EQUI_INSTALL # Install Equipment (Functional Location, Superior Equipment)
 ```

-No cloud/web knowledge/skills required here, just standard ABAP development, like the ui will be implemented in ABAP.
+Cloud/web knowledge and skills are not required here, just standard ABAP development, like the ui will be implemented in ABAP.

 Nothing very new or exciting for ABAP developers, the work is mostly about finding the business logic units to be exposed for the app.